kzw/stalk/docs/README.md

   on local machines.
 - solution 2: use cron  to periodically sync remote files to local machines
 - alternative solution: use *stalk* in read-only mode.
-A file is fetched using rsync when there is a read request on it.
+A file is fetched using rsync or urllib when there is a read request on it.

 Things to note: